Free computer Tutorials

-The two lines with the blue background have been highlighted (the blue highlight will be grey in some versions of Word).
+The two lines with the blue background have been highlighted.
 When you highlight some text you can do things with it.
 You can change the size of the font, underline it, make it bold, delete it altogether, and many other things.
 But only the text that you have highlighted will change.
 The rest of your document will remain unchanged.
 So if we were to change the size of the font in the document above, only the two lines that have been highlighted will change size.
 Highlighting is very important in word processing.

 So how do you highlight some text?

 There are quite a few different ways to highlight text.
 We'll go through a few now.
 Practice them as you go along.

 You can highlight your entire document from the Home tab at the top of Word.
 On the right hand side, you should see an Editing section:

 Click on the Select item to see a menu appear:

 In Word 2010 you'll see an extra item on the menu, right at the bottom:

 Click Select All from the menu to highlight an entire document.
 To get rid of highlighted text, click anywhere in your document with your left mouse button.